SagnikSaha01/Reflectra/docs/SETUP.md

 5. Navigate to your project folder and select the `chrome-extension` folder
 6. Click **"Select Folder"**

-The MindTime extension should now appear in your extensions list!
+The Reflectra extension should now appear in your extensions list!

 ### Pin the Extension

 1. Click the puzzle piece icon (🧩) in Chrome toolbar
-2. Find "MindTime - Digital Wellness Tracker"
+2. Find "Reflectra - Digital Wellness Tracker"
 3. Click the pin icon to keep it visible

 ### Test the Extension

-1. Click the MindTime icon in your toolbar
+1. Click the Reflectra icon in your toolbar
 2. You should see a popup with your daily stats (will show 0 initially)
 3. Browse a few websites and wait ~30 seconds
 4. Check the popup again - you should see session data

 ---

-## Step 5: Verify Everything Works
+## Step 6: Verify Everything Works

 ### Test Flow